Methanesulfonic acid: Industrial production

+Starting from the 1960s, it received a shortened name of mesylic acid after the term for the "mesyl" group coined by Helferich et al. in 1938.

-In 1967, the Pennwalt Corporation (USA) developed a different process for methylsulfide (as an water-based emulsion) oxidation using chlorine. followed by extraction-purification.
-In 2022 this chlorine-oxidation process was used only by Arkema SA (France) for making high-purity MSA.
+In 1967, the Pennwalt Corporation (USA) developed a different process for dimethylsulfide (as a water-based emulsion) oxidation using chlorine, followed by extraction-purification.
+In 2022 this chlorine-oxidation process was used only by Arkema (France) for making high-purity MSA.
 This process is not popular on a large scale, because it co-produces large quantities of hydrochloric acid.